C2SM/icon-vis/mapplot/README.md

 # mapplot
 **Description:**

 The mapplot routine plots the values of a variable from an ICON output file on a lat-lon map using a colorbar.
 The mapplot.py script works together with a config file and is described below.
 Alternatively, a jupyter notebook (mapplot.ipynb) with the same functionalities is provided.
+Follow the installation instruction in the main folder or activate your virtual environment before running the script or starting the jupyter notebook.

 **Set config options and flags:**